-The client in this case was an organization that provides financial services to multiple clients and handled multi-billion-dollar assets.
-This organization had multiple websites running Drupal with a third-party vendor.
-The vendor provided a custom setup but it was riddled with various issues like slow response, excessive downtime, etc. AIS was engaged to perform a lift & shift operation for their Drupal websites along with a CI/CD setup across multiple environments.
+Our client, a large financial investment firm, provides financial services and handles multi-billion-dollar assets.
+The organization had multiple websites running Drupal with a third-party vendor.
+The vendor provided a custom setup that was riddled with issues such as slow response times, excessive downtime, and high operating costs.
+As a Microsoft Gold Certified Partner with such experience, AIS was engaged to perform a Drupal lift and shift operation for the websites along with a CI/CD setup across multiple environments.

-As soon as AIS started the requirement gathering, it was clear that we were going to migrate the websites and databases to a PaaS-based model after initial discussions.
-Microsoft Azure was deemed the best choice given the plethora of options available for websites, and the customer already had an Enterprise Agreement with Microsoft Azure.
+As soon as AIS started the requirement gathering, it was clear that we were going to migrate the websites and databases to a PaaS-based model.
+Microsoft Azure was deemed the best choice given the plethora of options available for websites.
+The customer also already had an Enterprise Agreement with Microsoft Azure, making it the perfect fit.

 The client had several modifications which required explicit use of Apache Webserver, along with Drush, PHP 7.1 and they needed room for future modifications.
 People working with Drupal should be quite familiar with that—Drush is often known as the “Swiss Army Knife” for Drupal.